 The majority of Guatemalan households continue to cook their meals in the traditional way - on a three-stone fire in an indoor or outdoor pit or concrete platform.
 These open fires cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation locally.
 CQC is working with HELPS International to use carbon finance to increase market share of the high-efficiency ONIL cookstoves throughout Guatemala.

-In 2017, CQC and HELPS partnered to verify and issue 254,000 carbon credits from that part of the HELPs stove fleet registered under the CDM Program of Activities that CQC designed with HELPS and had validated and registered in 2012.
-In October, 2017, CQC and its Korean investment partners launched a 100,000 3 year ONIL cookstoves investment program to deliver high development impact CERs into the Korean compliance market.
+By the end of 2018, CQC and HELPS had partnered to verify and issue 311,000 carbon credits from that part of the HELPs stove fleet registered under the CDM Program of Activities that CQC designed with HELPS and had validated and registered in 2012.
+In October 2017, CQC and its Korean investment partners launched a 100,000 3 year ONIL cookstoves investment program to deliver high development impact CERs into the Korean compliance market.
+This project has undergone its first CDM verification to test CER to KOC conversion for the Korean compliance market.
+The underlying project has reached the required rate of installation to achieve its target stove population within 3 years.

-- Each ICS eliminates close to 4 tons of CO₂ per year.
+Each modern ONIL stove eliminates over 4 tons of CO₂ per year.

-- HELPS International HELPS is a Texas-based NGO committed to assisting the rural population of the developing world through education, healthcare, economic development and home transformation utilizing ONIL products.
+HELPS International HELPS is a Texas-based NGO committed to assisting the rural population of the developing world through education, healthcare, economic development and home transformation utilizing ONIL products.
 HELPS International’s first program was in Guatemala in 1984.
-Today, HELPS also operates in Nicaragua, Honduras, El Salvador, and Mexico, where it partners with CQC
+Today, HELPS also operate in Nicaragua, Honduras, and El Salvado.

 Rural and indigenous people in Mexico have traditionally cooked their meals inside, using a three stone open fire with a metal plate for cooking tortillas.
 Today, the most disadvantaged households continue to use these open fires for cooking.
 They cause respiratory problems and burns, and because they are so inefficient, the high demand for fuel to supply them contributes to deforestation locally.
 We are partnered originally with HELPS International and more recently with Fuego Limpio when HELPS left Mexico, to support maintenance and construction of provide high-efficiency plancha style cookstoves to families in rural Mexico using either the original ONiL design or a version of it.

-- Fuego Limpio (FL) become CQC’s partner for stoves constructed in Mexico after January 1st, 2015.
+Fuego Limpio (FL) become CQC’s partner for stoves constructed in Mexico after January 1st, 2015 when HELPS International withdrew from the bulk of the Mexican market.
 FL manufactures a high efficiency plancha stove in Mexico for the local market.
-Prior to January 2015.

 A special double pot version of the advanced TLCRS was installed in a single village in Petauke region, Zambia to offset greenhouse gas emissions of some of the participants in the 2017 Burning Man festival.
-CQC is planning to expand this initiative in 2018.
+CQC expanded this initiative with Burning Man in 2018.

-- COMACO Community Markets for Conservation or COMACO was launched in 2003 by the Wildlife Conservation Society of New York (WCS.org), the global arm of the world-famous Bronx Zoo, to pioneer innovative ways of preserving biodiversity, saving wildlife habitat, reducing hunger, and increasing farmer incomes.
+Community Markets for Conservation or COMACO was launched in 2003 by the Wildlife Conservation Society of New York (WCS.org), the global arm of the world-famous Bronx Zoo, to pioneer innovative ways of preserving biodiversity, saving wildlife habitat, reducing hunger, and increasing farmer incomes.
 In exchange for farmers using improved forest and agriculture land management practices, COMACO pays them premium prices for farmers production of groundnuts, maize, soybeans and honey, marketing the products to urban consumers and regionally under the “It’s Wild’ logo.
-COMACO now has a membership of over 140,000 farmers.
+COMACO now has a membership of over 174,000 farmers across Zambia’s Eastern Province.

 Northern Nigeria has the biggest urban firewood markets in Africa and possibly the world.
 Still, cooking on three stone fires or crude stoves cut from drums comprises the largest share of cooking practices and fuels in Kaduna and Kano, despite high density permanent urban dwellings.

-SOSAI Renewable Energies: established and run by Habiba Ali, a well-known Muslim woman entrepreneur in Nigeria and globally, is our partner in the now resurgent Nigerian Efficient Cookstoves program.
+SOSAI Renewable Energies: established and run by Habiba Ali, a well-known Muslim woman entrepreneur in Nigeria and globally, is our partner in the Nigerian Efficient Cookstoves program focused on Kano and Kaduna States.

 MALAWI / MOZAMBIQUE